The 2020 Moving Together Conference

 Alyssa Town of Merrimac

-Jamison Town of Hanson
+Jamison Town of Scituate DPW Engineering Division

 Sandra Pioneer Valley Transit Authority (PVTA)